ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/ParallelComputing.md

 ~~~
 {: .language-bash}

-Whilst we can use our COMM_WORLD to pass messages between processes, it's a very inefective way to pass large quantities of data (see previous chat about serialization).
+Whilst we can use our COMM_WORLD to pass messages between processes, it's a very ineffective way to pass large quantities of data (see previous chat about serialization).
 One way to get around this issue is to have each process dump their work products in a shared directory and then have another program join all the work together.
-Sometimes this "other" program is jus the rank 0 process.
+Sometimes this "other" program is just the rank 0 process.
 This is the approach that we'll be taking today.

 With MPI we will need to do the following in our script: